 Ernie and Shirley moved to Big Canoe from Lawrenceville, Georgia in December 2009.
 Ernie worked 30 years in higher education in Florida and Georgia.
 He retired in May 2013 from Georgia Piedmont Technical College in Clarkston, Georgia.
 As a Division Chair his job responsibilities included supervision of faculty, strategic planning, curriculum development, class scheduling, academic advising, purchasing, payroll and computer labs.
 Currently he is employed as the Access Control Supervisor for the Public Safety Department, Big Canoe POA.
 He is familiar with teamwork, group dynamics and goal setting.
 He is comfortable managing and solving planning issues.
 He appreciates living in Big Canoe and is a 2013 graduate of the Big Canoe Leadership class.
-He has enjoyed serving on the Board, and is willing to continue serving.
+He has enjoyed serving on the Board, was president for 6 years, and is willing to continue serving.

 Lewis and his wife Cathi, have lived in Big Canoe/Disharoon Ridge since July of 2012.
 They started as weekenders then became full-time in 2015 when Lewis didn’t need to commute to Atlanta daily.
 Lewis retired from Turner/CNN after 29 years in IT systems support, consultant/project management and managerial roles.
 They appreciate all the activities available inside and outside the Big Canoe gates.
 Plus, they love how many friendships they have been able to make here.
 They have two children, William and Maddie.
 Both children love it here as well.